kranthivakati/Java-for-testers/README.md

 1.core java -> Testers need to learn completely

 2.advance java -> Testers no need to learn only developers need to learn

+**Java is a Object oriented Programming language will discuss this later**

+Java is a platform-independent programming language, meaning **"write once, run anywhere."** This means that if a user writes code on a Windows machine and later needs to run it on a different operating system, the same code will work without any modifications.
+There’s no need to rewrite the code for different operating systems.

+consider this an example

+C is not a fully platform-independent programming language.
+Unlike Java, C programs need to be compiled separately for each operating system.

+For example, if a user writes C code on a Windows machine and later needs to run it on another operating system, they must recompile the code on that specific OS.
+The same code can be used, but it requires a separate compilation process for each platform.